Discover Amsterdam

 Image from Aan de Poel

 Overlooking De Poel – a small lake in Amsterdamse Bos (Amsterdam Forest) – you can treat yourself to the gastronomic experience of a lifetime at Aan de Poel.
 If you tire of the waterside views, turn 90 degrees to see the chefs at work in the kitchen.
 With two Michelin stars, you can be assured of top-level, creative cuisine and perfect wines to match.
-Lunch is a little lighter and more affordable than dinner and gives you time for a wander around the lake and the forest afterwards to aid digestion.
+Lunch is a little lighter and more affordable than dinner and gives you time to wander around the lake and the forest afterwards to aid digestion.